We Can’t Live Without It

 Copper In Medicine

 Copper has been used as a medicine for thousands of years including the treatment of chest wounds and the purifying of drinking water.
 More recently, research has indicated that copper helps prevent inflammation in arthritis and similar diseases.
 Research is going on into anti-ulcer and anti-inflammatory medicines containing copper, and its use in radiology and for treating convulsions and epilepsy.
 Although there is no epidemiological evidence that copper can prevent arthritis, there have been claims that the wearing of copper bangles does alleviate the symptoms.
+Copper Toxicity

 Acute copper poisoning is a rare event, largely restricted to the accidental drinking of solutions of copper nitrate or copper sulphate which should be kept out of easy access in the home.
 These and organic copper salts are powerful emetics and inadvertent large doses are normally rejected by vomiting.
 Chronic copper poisoning is also very rare and the few reports refer to patients with liver disease.
 The capacity for healthy human livers to excrete copper is considerable and it is primarily for this reason that no cases of chronic copper poisoning have been reported.